nishikantmandal007/setu/README.md

 and the adjoint method to find the worst legal vehicle position without brute-force FEA — one solve gives the response everywhere on the deck.

-Built as the analysis backend for [Osdag](https://osdag.fossee.in/) Bridge.
+Built as the analysis backend for [OsdagBridge](https://github.com/osdag-admin/OsdagBridge)

 ## Install